-As with all surfing, so much depends on the swell, wind direction and tides however the popularity of Manly and its range of surf breaks is evident from the number of surfers out trying to catch a wave – even on an average day!
+As with all surfing, a lot depends on the swell, wind direction and tides, but Manly’s reputation and its range of surf breaks is evident from the number of surfers out trying to catch a wave – even on an average day!

-Newport has always been and will continue to be a solid suburb to either live in or invest in, despite this bargains still exist.
-There are plenty of opportunities for properties that have a wide ocean view so you can keep your eye out for a good swell, and get a few rides in before the word spreads.
+Newport is an excellent suburb to either live in or invest.
+There are plenty of properties that enjoy the large ocean view so you can keep your eye out for a good swell, and get a few rides in before the word spreads.

-LA (Little Avalon) is a local favourite and Avalon is also enjoying a good swell in property popularity.
-Be careful who you drop in on, some well known surging legends have been known to frequent LA on a regular basis.
+LA (Little Avalon) is a local preference and Avalon is also enjoying a good swell in property popularity.
+It is so popular that surfing legends are known to frequent this Northern Beaches coastline.

-Avalon is central to all the local surf spots so for those who like to chase the perfect wave, settling in Avalon is a great choice.
-Like Newport, Avalon has seen reliable, consistent property growth, so buy now rather than waiting a few years – and again, a savvy shopper can still find a bargain.
+Like Newport, Avalon has seen positive, consistent property growth, so buy now rather than waiting a few years – and again, a savvy shopper can still find a bargain.

 Palm and Whale Beach

-Whale Beach and South Palmy can both work a big swell and both beaches are known for their friendly vibe and surfing camaraderie.
-With some of the most prestigious wave-watching properties in the country, this market is not for grommets.
+Whale Beach and South Palmy can both work a big swell, and both beaches are known for their friendly vibe and surfing camaraderie.
+With some of the most famous wave-watching assets in the country, this market is not for grommets.

 Local Secret – Box Head

-Box Head, tucked in behind Lion Island near the channel can deliver big time in the right conditions – no matter which suburb you end up in, don’t forget to flip over to the Pittwater side and find a mate with a boat who can take you out when the right swell comes in.
+Off the tip of the Bouddi National Park is Box Head, tucked in behind Lion Island near the channel.
+Box Head can deliver significant time in the right conditions – no matter which suburb you end up in, don’t forget to flip over to the Pittwater side and find a mate with a boat who can take you out when the right swell comes in.

-If you’re happiest waxing down your surfboard and searching for the perfect wave, a home on the Northern Beaches will give you the best of the best with year-round surfing, easy access to schools, shops and business centres and a salty carefree lifestyle that makes it all worthwhile.
+If you’re only happy waxing down your surfboard and riding on that perfect wave, a home on the Northern Beaches will give you the best year-round surfing.
+Easy access to schools, shops and business centres and a salty carefree lifestyle makes it all worthwhile.